DHTMLX/docs-todolist/docs/api/rest_api/routes/REST_routes_overview.md

 ---

-:::note
+:::info

-For quick navigation you can use either of the two tabs:
+For quick navigation you can use either of the two tabs below:

 - **Routes by data objects** to get the idea which routes to use for which operations
 - **Routes by methods** to have a quick grasp of routes by http methods and what the server returns back